jamesabel/osnap/docs/source/quickstart.rst

 Develop your Python application.

 Run ``venv/bin/python -m osnap.installer --author <author name> --app <your app name>`` .
-This will create an installer for your application for the OS that you are running on.  ``Author`` may be your name or your company's name.
+This will create an installer for your application for the OS that you are running on.  ``author name`` may be your name or your company's name.
 If you have spaces in a name, put the name in double quotes.